 Before stepping towards building an Access database to share on the Web.
 It’s important to know what’s the need of doing so.
 Isn’t it?

 A custom web-based application is an online database application that can be accessed from any browser.
 Users will create and maintain the Access database web app in the desktop version but can also use it in any of the browsers they want.

 Thus, by doing this you can easily use your Access database from any device having internet connection like tablets or smartphones.

 Benefits Of Access Database Web-Based Applications

 - You can access your database from any device and in any browser.

 - Simultaneously multiple users can work on the application at the same time.

-- You can achieve secure and well managed accessing of your data.
+- You can achieve secure and well-managed access to your data.

 - It gives much easier deployment & support.
-Just by updating the server code you can provide all your client with latest version of application.
+Just by updating the server code, you can provide all your client with the latest version of the application.

 - Easy to share your data over the internet or in the organization.